koskenni/twol/README.md

 The tools in this repository include:

-1. A compiler *twol.py* which reads in a set of examples and a grammar file containing two-level rules.
+1. A compiler *twol.py* or *twol-comp* which reads in a set of examples and a grammar file containing two-level rules.
 The compiler parses the rules, compiles them and tests them against the examples.
 The compiler can write the compiled rules as binary finite-state transducers into a file which can be used with the HFST command line tools.

 2. Methods for aligning words or stems.
 These are useful for defining underlying representations of lexical entries.
 Morphophonemes in